-- Make the dressing: Transfer all the ingredients for the dressing to a jar and shake well to combine.
+- Make the lemon-olive oil sauce: Transfer all of the ingredients for the sauce to a jar, close it firmly with the lid and shake well to combine.

-Cooking time for the trout will depend on the exact temperature of your broiler and the distance of the pan.
-Test for doneness with a fork when you see the skin dry and browned.
+- Cooking time for the trout will depend on the exact temperature of your broiler and the distance of the pan.
+Test for doneness with a fork when the skin is browned and charred.

-The fish can be served whole on plates.
-The skin will be easily removed by pulling it with your fork.
-Open the trout in the middle (lengthwise) and remove all the bones.
+- The fish can be served whole on plates.
+The skin will be easily peeled off with a fork.
+Open the trout in the middle (butterfly) and remove all the bones.
 Drizzle with the dressing and add extra salt if needed.